SoftwareAG/c8y-docs/content/device-management-application/grouping-devices-bundle/managing-groups.md

 ### To delete a group {#to-delete-a-group}

-Hover over the respective entry you want to delete and click the delete icon at the right.
+Hover over the respective entry you want to delete and click the delete icon <i class="dlt-c8y-icon-editing-trash text-danger icon-20"></i> at the right.